croaky/laptop/learn/books/paysys/checking.md

 Banks may compete on more generous availability terms.

-This bank of first deposit must decide how to clear the check (how to get the check to the check writer's bank).
+This bank of first deposit must decide how to clear the check (get the check to the check writer's bank).

 Highly automated banks image checks at the point of deposit, in the ATM or at the branch teller's window.